Identifying Caterpillars in My Garden

 butterflies_and_caterpillars_112_full_width.jpg

-The hornworms, which are sphinx moth larvae, have started popping up on the tomato and pepper plants.
-They are so well-camouflaged that I don't usually notice them until much foliage has disappeared.
+The hornworms, which are sphinx moth larvae, will pop up on the tomato and pepper plants.
+They are so well-camouflaged that I don’t usually notice them until much foliage has disappeared.
 Let it be if you find one with white cocoons on its back.
 A braconid wasp has laid its eggs on the fat, juicy caterpillar, and when those larvae hatch, they will eat the caterpillar from the inside out.
 Tiny braconid wasps are beneficial insects you want to have in your garden.

 See how to deal with tomato hornworms!